klendathu2k/Obsidian/SHREK.md

 Goal for this work period is to demonstrate *pchain* based simulation production using the 2-pass pp200 GeV simulation for the current MDC.
 Chris has handed me the workflow, ... covering two passes.
 An initial simulation, producing N hits files.
 And a follow on pass2 pileup simulation, producing N hits files w/ pileup.
 - Question: how is the pileup simulated?
-	- [  ] pass 1 file with minbias events generated in pass 2?
-	- [  ] pass 1 file with sampled set of pass 1 files?  (faster, but biased).
+	- --> pass 1 file plus pre-generated background files